danderson/pixiecore/README.api.md

 http://bar.com/baz`, Pixiecore will fetch `http://bar.com/foo`, _not_
 `http://bar.com/baz/foo`.

+In addition to `http` and `https` URLs, Pixiecore supports `file://` URLs to serve files from the filesystem of the machine running Pixiecore.
+You can use this to host large OS images near the target machines, while still deciding what to boot from a central but remote location.
+Pixiecore uses the "path" segment of the URL, so all `file://` URLs are absolute filesystem paths.

 Pixiecore will not point booting machines directly at the given URLs.
 Instead, it will point the booting machines to a proxy URL on Pixiecore's HTTP server, and proxy the transfer.